TTomilin/COOM/README.md

 # COOM

-COOM is a benchmark for continual reinforcement learning.
-It is based on tasks created in the [ViZDoom](https://github.com/mwydmuch/ViZDoom) platform.
+COOM is a Continual Learning benchmark for embodied pixel-based RL, consisting of multiple task sequences in visually distinct 3D environments with diverse objectives.
+It is based on the [ViZDoom](https://github.com/mwydmuch/ViZDoom) platform.

 [//]: # (The core of our benchmark is CW20 sequence, in which 20 tasks are run, each with budget of 1M steps.)